 Pressure Cooker Three Ingredient Holiday Fruitcake is a simple recipe that will save you time with your Holiday, Christmas and New Year’s baking.

-Fruitcake gets a bad wrap, every year.
+Fruitcake gets a bad rap, every year.
 People either love it or they hate it; I don’t think there is an “in between.” do you?
 I don’t even know anyone who has never received a Fruitcake during the holidays.

 In one of my food groups, I saw Kenneth Goh’s recipe for a Three Ingredient Fruitcake.
 He got it from another site, whole claims that it is “a Blue Ribbon Award Winning Recipe.”